Critical pathway is a combination of ideas

 Most of the pathways Schaeffer studied were longer than the one he came up with, and most providers had separate pathways for hip replacement and knee replacement patients.

-Schaeffer began developing the pathway by meeting separately with each orthopedic surgeon and finding out his or her preferences for treating their patients in the rehab unit.
+Schaeffer started his work creating the pathway by meeting separately with each orthopedic surgeon and finding out their preferences for treating their patients in the rehab unit.
 Among the questions he asked were:

 • what settings they preferred for the continuous passive motion device following knee surgery;

-• what their deep venous thrombosis precautions were for hip surgery patients;
+• what their deep venus thrombosis precautions were for hip surgery patients;

 • what kind of dressing their patients needed;